aklefebvere/aklefebvere/README.md

 <h1 align="center"> Hello there, Welcome to my Github Profile! 👋 </h1>

-I am a data scientist with an intrest in all things data!
+I am a data scientist with an interest in all things data!
 I also have an interest in data engineering.
 I enjoy creating machine learning models, cleaning and analysing data, and creating data pipelines using RESTful API's.
+If you would like to know more about me, be sure to check out my Linkedin profile or my Portfolio about me page.

 - 📊 I'm interested in all things data:
   - Data science